Careers360 Logo

 Upright pyramid Inverted pyramid

-Upright pyramids show a decrease in number and biomass from producer level to the tertiary consumer level Inverted pyramids depict an increase in number and biomass from producer level to tertiary consumer level
+Upright pyramids show a decrease in number and biomass from the producer level to the tertiary consumer level.
+Inverted pyramids depict an increase in the number and biomass from the producer level to the tertiary consumer level.

 Q6.
 Distinguish between